czcz1024/AjaxHelperExtension/README.md

 @Ajax.RenderAction("AjaxLoad", "Test", new {id=1 }, new AjaxOptions { }, new {@class="test" })
 ```

-add a extension method to auto load ajax content
+add an extension method to AjaxHelper for auto load ajax content
 this will generate a div
 and in js,send a ajax request